-- a storage depot

-- a meter station

-- a petroleum processing plant

-- an oil refinery

-- an LPG separation plant

-- (2) However, the following facilities are not a petroleum facility-

-- (a) a facility constructed or operated under the-

-- (ii) Ampol Refineries Limited Agreement Act 1964; - (b) a facility for the distillation, processing, refining, storage or transport of petroleum authorised under a- - (i) petroleum lease or pipeline licence under this Act; or - (ii) 1923 Act petroleum tenure.
+- a storage depot - a meter station - a petroleum processing plant - an oil refinery - an LPG separation plant - (2) However, the following facilities are not a petroleum facility- - (a) a facility constructed or operated under the- - (i) Amoco Australia Pty.
+Limited Agreement Act 1961; or - (ii) Ampol Refineries Limited Agreement Act 1964; - (b) a facility for the distillation, processing, refining, storage or transport of petroleum authorised under a- - (i) petroleum lease or pipeline licence under this Act; or - (ii) 1923 Act petroleum tenure.